Byont-Ventures/poc-zero-knowledge-password-manager/Proof_of_Concept.md

 Shnorr signatures can be used to verify that the user trying to prove the password is an account owner.
 It can be used to access the public hash only when its owner is trying to pass a verification.

-I believe that combination of this password manager and the Shnorr signature can also be seen as a web3 version of the two-step verification.
+The combination of this password manager and the Shnorr signature can also be seen as a web3 version of the two-step verification.

+_**Note:**_ This idea may be redundant, as the smart contract side maps the public hashes with wallet addresses, and the hash is returned according to the `msg.sender` parameter.
+This means that every time a person verifies their password, the smart contract sends the public hash according to the user’s wallet address.
+So, the smart contract does the user verification for us.

 # 2 Details